kassi-bertrand/cpp-playground/2-Array vs &Array/README.md

 }
 ```

 The above snippet, increments `&matrix[1]`, displays the new address, then dereferences the pointer to see what it's pointing to.
-Compiling and running this program returns the following output:
+Compiling and running this program returns the following output, on my machine:

 ```txt
 &matrix[1]: 6162903708